 Four Hours of “Eve” leave to be used on either Christmas Eve or New Year’s Eve

-Section 2.
 If the holiday falls on Saturday, the preceding Friday shall be observed as the holiday.

-Section 3.
 If the holiday falls on Sunday, the following Monday shall be observed as the holiday.

-Section 4.
-Should an employee be off on vacation or compensatory leave when a holiday occurs, that holiday shall not be charged against his vacation or compensatory leave.
+Section 19.2 Vacation or Compensatory Leave on Holiday.
+Should an employee be off on vacation or compensatory leave when a holiday occurs, that holiday shall not be charged against their vacation or compensatory leave.

-Section 5.
-Floating Personal Leave Holiday.
+Section 19.3 Floating Personal Leave Holiday.
 Association members shall accrue personal leave holiday time at the rate of eight (8) hours per calendar year.
 Employees hired or terminated during the year shall accrue such holiday time on a pro-rated basis.
 The personal leave holiday shall be used during the calendar year in which it is accrued.

-Section 6.
+Section 19.4 Work on Holiday.
 When required to work on the day when a holiday is observed, an employee shall receive eight (8) hours of straight-time pay for the holiday plus either pay or compensatory time off at the convenience of the City and the employee at time and one-half (1-1/2) the regular rate of pay for hours worked.

-Section 7.
+Section 19.5 Scheduled Day off on Holiday.
 The employee whose scheduled day off falls on an observed holiday and who does not work on the observed holiday shall receive eight (8) hours of holiday compensatory time off to be taken at the convenience of the employee and the City.
 Holiday compensatory time off may accumulate to a maximum of sixteen (16) hours.

-Section 8.
+Section 19.6 Special Circumstances.
 For the Christmas, New Year, and July 4th holidays only, an employee whose regular work schedule includes, and the employee works, the actual day one of these holidays occurs shall receive eight (8) hours of straight-time pay for the holiday plus either pay or compensatory time off at the convenience of the City and the employee at time and one-half (1-1/2) the regular rate of pay for hours worked.

-Section 9.
+Section 19.7 Limit on Holiday Pay.
 Notwithstanding all other sections of this Article, an employee shall receive 8 hours of holiday pay/holiday compensatory time off for either the observed or actual day related to any given holiday, not both the actual and observed days.

 ARTICLE 20 - SICK LEAVE

-Section 1.
+Section 20.1 Accrual of Sick Leave.
 COBEA members shall earn sick leave at the rate of eight (8) hours for each full month of service.
 Sick leave may be accumulated to a total of not more than two thousand hours.
+Part time employees will earn at sick leave at the minimum rate of 1.33 hours for every 40 hours worked.

-Section 2.
+Section 20.2 Payment of Sick Leave.
 Sick leave payment shall be for a period no longer than the employee has sick leave credit.
 No compensation for accrued sick leave shall be allowed for any employee when he is separated from City service.
 Sick leave shall not accrue during any period of leave of absence without pay.